 For in the presence of God there is less a problem of freedom than a problem of evil.
 You know the alternative: either we are not free and God the all-powerful is responsible for evil.
 Or we are free and responsible but God is not all-powerful.
 All the scholastic subtleties have neither added anything to nor subtracted anything from the acuteness of this paradox.

-This sort of completely idiotic reasoning assumes that God is confined by our very narrow, limited, and specific human way of looking at and evaluating the world.
+This sort of foolish reasoning assumes that God is confined by our very narrow, limited, and specific human way of looking at and evaluating the world.
 We would do well to remember that logic is a human invention, and therefore it almost certainly does not influence, confine, or determine the way that God acts and judges things.
 It is precisely this kind of overly simplistic reasoning that has led many people to become angry or perplexed at God’s inaction, or what they regard as God’s impotence to make our lives and the world we live in better, at least when viewed from a very narrow, and frequently selfish, human perspective.

 Reason, logic, and mathematics are merely tools that can help us to understand the world we live in.
 But like all tools, they can be well or ill used.
 When they are used properly, they can aid us in our quest for understanding and acquiring knowledge about the world; but when they are used improperly, they lead to confusion, falsehood, dogma, delusion, propaganda, and lies.
 And contrary to what the very silly rationalist philosophers have declared, knowing how and when to use these intellectual tools is a skill that can only be acquired by experience, and not by reasoning dogmatically about these and other matters.